Errant-Jones/starter-hugo-academic/content/authors/admin/_index.md

 email: "hello@errantjones.com"
 ---

 Eli Jones is a BI Developer and speculative fiction writer.
-When he's not writing, you can find him shouting at computers, filling 10 x 10 rooms with orcs and pie, and wondering what being old feels like.
-He lives in the Cascadia Bioregion.
+He loves telling stories; stories with happy endings, stories with brutal endings, heart-warming stories, uncomfortable stories.
+He is a massively overrated writer.
+That just pushes him harder.
+Eli lives in the Columbia Gorge.